Afeez1131/telegram_lecture_downloader/readme.md

 Here's the updated README.md file with corrections and additional information:

-# TELEGRAM FILE DOWNLOADER
+# TELEGRAM ISLAMIC LECTURE DOWNLOADER

+## Plans:
+- If i could figure out a way to access telegram files outside the package I am using, I plan on developing a basic website.
+- Enhancing the script's user-friendliness, making it more interactive and intuitive for users to use.

-### Note: You must join the telegram channel before you can download from it using the script.
+### Note: You must join the telegram channel you want to download from, before you can download from it using the script.

 | Channel Name                              | Link                                                 |
 | ---------------------------------------- |------------------------------------------------------|